JOMI logo

 Abstract

 An inguinal hernia (IH) is a protrusion of intra-abdominal contents through the inguinal canal that can arise at any time from infancy to adulthood.
 It is more common in males with a lifetime risk of 27% as compared to 3% in females.
 Most pediatric IHs are congenital and caused by failure of the peritoneum to close, resulting in a patent processus vaginalis (PPV).
 IH present as a bulge in the groin area that can become more prominent when crying, coughing, straining, or standing up, and disappears when lying down.
 Diagnosis is based on a thorough medical history and physical examination, but imaging tests such as ultrasound can be used when the diagnosis is not readily apparent.
 IHs are generally classified as indirect, direct, and femoral based on the site of herniation relative to surrounding structures.
 Indirect hernias protrude lateral to the inferior epigastric vessels, through the deep inguinal ring.
 Direct hernias protrude medial to the inferior epigastric vessels, within Hesselbach’s triangle.
 Femoral hernias protrude through the small and inflexible femoral ring.
 In infants and children, IH are always operated on to prevent incarceration.
 Surgical correction in infants and children is done by high ligation of the hernia sac only, called a herniotomy.
 Here, we present a female infant with bilateral IH.
 Upon exploration, a hernia sac was found, and ligation was performed bilaterally.
+In female patients, it is believed that failure of the closure of the canal of Nuck alongside the round ligament of the uterus is the etiology.
+Oftentimes there is a “sliding hernia” where the ovary and or the fallopian tube is attached to the sac, sometimes the uterus itself is attached.

-The bilateral inguinal hernia repair on the other twin can be seen at jomi.com/article/268.13
+The bilateral inguinal hernia repair on the other twin can be seen at jomi.com/article/268.13.

 Keywords

-Pediatric surgery, inguinal hernia repair, trends, open herniorrhaphy
+Pediatric surgery; inguinal hernia repair; open herniorrhaphy.

 Case Overview